 Brachial Plexus Palsy

-- The incidence has been minimized due to:
+The incidence of Brachial Palsy has been minimized due to:

 - Modern obstetric diagnosis and care.